jccheng-hub/PDchain/README.md

 Installation will take some time (~10-20 minutes) as it will download all of the weights for RFdiffusion and LigandMPNN in addition to PyRosetta.

 ## Usage Examples
 Example scripts can be found in the `examples` directory.
+All example scripts are written as if they would be ran from with `examples` as the working directory.

 ### 1 - Unconditional Monomer Generation
 ```bash